renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: ycenter position

-    Equivalent to setting ypos to the value of tihis property, and yanchor to 0.5.
+    Equivalent to setting ypos to the value of this property, and yanchor to 0.5.

 .. style-property:: xoffset int